List of awards and nominations received by Ellie Goulding: Latin American Music Awards

-Los Premios 40 Principales
+Los 40 Music Awards

-Los Premios 40 Principales is an award show by the musical radio station Los 40 Principales.
+Los 40 Music Awards is an award show by the musical radio station Los 40.
 Created in 2006 to celebrate the fortieth anniversary of the founding of the worldwide station.
-Ellie has received two awards out of two nominations.
+Goulding has received two awards out of three nominations.

 Glamour Awards

 The Glamour Awards is hosted by Glamour magazine every year to hand out different awards to honor extraordinary and inspirational women from a variety of fields, including entertainment, business, sports, music, science, medicine, education, and politics.
-Ellie has won twice.
+Goulding has won twice.

 Global Awards

 The Global Awards celebrate the stars of music, news & entertainment across genres in the UK and from around the world.
-Ellie Goulding has received 3 nominations.
+Ellie Goulding has received a total of 5 nominations with one win.

+Grammy Awards

+A Grammy Award is an accolade by the National Academy of Recording Arts and Sciences (NARAS) of the United States to recognize outstanding achievement in the music industry.
+The annual presentation ceremony features performances by prominent artists, and the presentation of those awards that have a more popular interest.
+Goulding has received two nominations.